 The ability to respond appropriately, manage uncertainty and cope with even the most trying situations.
 Leaders must be aware of their personal strengths, as well as their areas for future growth, and understand how their behaviour can affect others.
 This involves being aware of emotional triggers, biases and prejudices, and identifying ways to manage these effectively.

 Impact and influence

 An ability to have a positive impact on teams and partners within the practice system, through persuading, convincing and bringing others round to their perspective.
 Leaders understand other people’s viewpoints and priorities, and tailor their communication to suit their audience.

 Learning and developing others

 Holding to account

-Acts in a principled way, based on a clear set of personal values, and makes decisions with the best interests of children at heart.
-Contributes value as a first line leader and is passionate about affecting positive change in the lives of children and families.
-Has an unswerving belief that social work can play a crucial part in changing lives and improving life chances and believes that with the right support, families are able to change.
+To act in a principled way, based on a clear set of personal values, and make decisions with the best interests of children at heart.
+Leaders are passionate about effecting positive change in the lives of children and families.
+They strongly believe that social work can play a crucial part in changing lives and improving life chances, and that, with the right support, families are able to change.